The Missing Puzzle Piece:

 Fantastic Finds For Parents And Children

 When I became pregnant with our son, I was assured that "mother's intuition" would kick in.
-While I do believe we moms have a special sense for the things that concern our children, I wouldn't say that sense "just kicked in" for me.
-In fact, when it finally does appear, it's usually after the fact, and the child is already onto the next step of development, yanking me up with him.
+While I do believe we moms have a special sense for the things that concern our children, I wouldn't say it "just kicked in" for me.
+In fact, when it finally does appear, it's usually after the fact, with my child already onto the next step of development, yanking me up with him.

 So, when it comes to parenting, I'm a huge believer in two things: